jamesshore/quixote/ROADMAP.md

 ## To Do: Page width, height

+* Test and document QUIRKS MODE fix in QFrame.js
 * account for vertical scrollbar
 * page bigger than frame (horz, vert)
 * Pass 'body' into PageSize, not contentDocument?